julicq/sm-scraping-automation/README.md

 # sm-scraping-automation

-Usefull scripts to automate scraping insights data from Meta Facebook and Google Analytics
+Usefull scripts to automate scraping insights data from Meta Facebook, Google Analytics and YouTube